 In Excel, as you add more information to a worksheet, it becomes increasingly critical to organize it.
 Sorting your data can help you rapidly restructure a worksheet.
 In this tutorial, we’ll explain to you how to alphabetically sort by name in Excel in a row, column, or by the last name.
 To do this, we’ll use both the Excel built-in command and Excel formulas.

-3 Examples to Sort by Name in Excel
+How to Sort by Name in Excel (3 Examples)

 In the following sections, we’ll walk you through 3 alternative ways to sort by name in Excel.
 To begin, we’ll use the Sort & Filter group, a built-in Excel command from the Data tab, in both rows and columns.
 After that, we’ll do this task by applying the formulas.